Flat pack homes: Introduction to affordable self build

 There’s no VAT on labour or material costs for self builds.
 This could save thousands of pounds.
 That said, you will have to pay VAT on hire costs, architect fees and other services.

-With a range of flat pack home designs available, with a price list to match, you can easily build your dream home.
-It’s best to research your options and talk with each company before buying a kit.
+With a range of flat pack homes available in all shapes and sizes, and a price list to match, building your dream home is easy.
+So, it’s best to research your options and talk with each company before buying a kit.

 Timber frames can cost as little as £65 per square meter.
 SIPP are more expensive and generally cost around £95 per square metre.
 Oak frames are the most expensive option at £200 per square metre.